LumingSun/ML4DB-paper-list/README.md

 * SQLNet: Generating Structured Queries From Natural Language Without Reinforcement Learning （ArXiv）

 * Facilitating SQL Query Composition and Analysis (ArXiv 2020)

+* Natural language to SQL: Where are we today?
+(VLDB 2020）